HOW TO USE YOUR ESSENTIAL OILS

 ADDING OILS TO SKINCARE CREAMS AND PRODUCTS

-Roll-on bottles are an excellent (and inexpensive) way to take your blends with you, and are available in standard 10-15ml sizes like the ones pictured, as well as mini 5ml bottles or bulk 30ml sizes.
+Roll-on / rollerball bottles are an excellent (and inexpensive) way to take your blends with you, and are available in a range of sizes.

 (CLICK HERE to view our DIY OIL BASED PERFUME KIT, or CLICK HERE to view our ROLL-ON BOTTLE RANGE).